Sleep Disorders Center

 At UConn Health, we recognize that good sleep is essential to good health.
-UConn’s multidisciplinary Sleep Disorders Center offers state-of-the-art care to evaluate and treat sleep disorders in adults and children.
+UConn Health’s multidisciplinary Sleep Disorders Center offers expert care to evaluate and treat sleep disorders in adults and children.

 Common Sleep Disorders

 We have experience treating all common sleep disorders, including:

 - Sleep Apnea – a disruption of breathing during sleep

 - Insomnia – difficulty falling or staying asleep

 - Hypersomnia – excessive daytime sleepiness

 - Narcolepsy – sleep attacks that can occur at any time